skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ### Parameterize SQL

 A few of the queries were spiked with non-preferred syntax.
 I cleaned those up by parameterizing the statements.

+### Integrate MetaMask wallet

+A feature I see in some dapps, is the ability to connect to a MetaMask wallet.
+Digging around I discovered [this](https://github.com/RishabKattimani/MetaMaskWebApp) 3 year old example, which showed a very simple solution.

+After getting the wallet address to auto-populate the form, I extended the code to turn the input field in to a drop down list if more than wallet address is connected.